yandex_login_sdk 0.2.0 copy "yandex_login_sdk: ^0.2.0" to clipboard

 token String OAuth 2.0 access token

 expiresIn int?
-Token lifetime in seconds — Android only
+Relative TTL in seconds from issuance — Android only (null on iOS)

 YandexLoginSdk.onLog #